python-ellar/ellar/docs/overview/exception_handling.md

 }
 ```
 Depending on the application's configuration and the value of `DEBUG`, the exception handling behavior differs.
-When `config.DEBUG` is True, the exception that is raised is shown to the client for easy error debugging.
+When `current_config.DEBUG` is True, the exception that is raised is shown to the client for easy error debugging.
-However, when `config.DEBUG` is False, a 500 error is returned to the client, as illustrated below:
+However, when `current_config.DEBUG` is False, a 500 error is returned to the client, as illustrated below:

 ```json
 {